UTexas

 EDP 352K.
 Mindfulness, Compassion, and the Self.

 Subjects include mindfulness, self-compassion, well-being, and self-concept.
 Three lecture hours a week for one semester.
 Only one of the following may be counted: Educational Psychology 352K, 362 (Topic 8), and 362 (Topic: Mindfulness, Compassion, and the Self).
-Prerequisite: Upper-division standing and completion of three semester hours of coursework in behavioral sciences.
+Prerequisite: Three semester credit hours of coursework in behavioral sciences is recommended.

 EDP 352N.
 Addiction Counseling and Theories.